suyeon240park/ECE243-Karaoke-Program/README.md

 6. To restart the program, press KEY3.

 ## Acknowledgments
-The YIN algorithm used for pitch detection was provided by [(https://github.com/ashokfernandez/Yin-Pitch-Tracking/tree/master)].
+The YIN algorithm used for pitch detection was referenced from [ashokfernandez/Yin-Pitch-Tracking](https://github.com/ashokfernandez/Yin-Pitch-Tracking/tree/master).